 I stepped into the shower.
 Surely a nice, hot shower would revive me.
 Afterwards, however, I still felt fatigued and out of sorts.
 I hoped that after eating, I would feel better and noshed on a protein bar before heading downstairs to meet Christina and Amy.
 In my imagination, I tried to envision the shrine where my birthparents laid at rest.
 The word, “shrine,” sounded so mysterious to me, eerie.
 Christina alluded previously that the shrine was built along a mountainside.
 Would it look like the colorful temples I had seen throughout the city?
 I imagined it to be a very peaceful place.
 I visualized a mountainside with a stone path and bold archway leading to a sacred space enshrouded by forest greens.
 It was no doubt a place of reverence.
 Ancestor veneration was an ancient, honored practice in Taiwan and China steeped in love and respect to reminisce the deeds of the dead.
 It stemmed from beliefs that the dead had a continued existence.
 I wondered, “What would it be like to honor my birthparents at the site of their tombs?”
-Ironically, I learned much later from a Taiwanese friend of ours in Arizona that many Taiwanese when they traveled to the U.S. were horrified that big, beautiful homes were built on the sides of mountains.
-In Taiwan, mountainsides were for the tombs of loved ones, not for multi-millionaire dollar homes.
+Ironically, I learned much later from a Taiwanese friend of ours in Arizona that many Taiwanese when they travel to the U.S. are horrified that big, beautiful homes are built on the sides of mountains.
+In Taiwan, mountainsides are for the tombs of loved ones, not for multi-million dollar homes.

 I finished my protein bar and took the elevator downstairs to the lobby.
 It was a beautiful, crisp morning, and the sun shone brightly.
 Christina and Amy were dressed warmly and greeted me with smiles.